CUHKLeggedRobotLab/starter-hugo-academic/content/event/zhitao_oral_pre/index.md

   postcode: '00852'
   country: China

-summary: Regular paper sharing sessions are held every Sunday with whiteboard push formulas, this time reported by Ling Wei
+summary: Regular paper sharing sessions are held every Sunday with whiteboard write the formulas.
+This time reported by Zhitao, which give us detalis for his research.
-abstract: 'Using VBL to solve Euler Gimbal lock problem by Dr. Ding'
+abstract: 'An energy-efficiency design optimization framework for legged robots'
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2022-09-10T19:00:00Z'
+date: '2022-11-06T20:30:00Z'
-date_end: '2022-09-10T21:00:00Z'
+date_end: '2022-11-06T22:30:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: '2022-09-05T00:00:00Z'
+publishDate: '2022-11-02T20:30:00Z'

 authors: []
 tags: []